What is a Tax-Saving FD?

 |

 As you can see, each option has its own merits.
 ELSS has the shortest lock-in period, NPS gives you a monthly pension in your retirement, and tax-saving FDs offer fixed income with no market-related risks.
-You can choose the option that is best suited for your needs based on risk tolerance, investment horizon, and financial objectives.
+Each option differs in structure and tax treatment, and may be evaluated based on individual requirements based on risk tolerance, investment horizon, and financial objectives.